Great American Interchange: Effects and aftermath

 In general, the initial net migration was symmetrical.
 Later on, however, the Neotropic species proved far less successful than the Nearctic.
 This difference in fortunes was manifested in several ways.
 Northwardly migrating animals often were not able to compete for resources as well as the North American species already occupying the same ecological niches; those that did become established were not able to diversify much, and in some cases did not survive for long.
 Southwardly migrating Nearctic species established themselves in larger numbers and diversified considerably more, and are thought to have caused the extinction of a large proportion of the South American fauna.
 (No extinctions in North America are plainly linked to South American immigrants.
 (Note: In this connection, however, chalicotheres, clawed perissodactyl herbivores ecologically similar to ground sloths, died out in North America in the Miocene about 9 Ma ago, while they survived to the early Pleistocene in Asia and Africa.))
-Native South American ungulates did poorly, with only a handful of genera withstanding the northern onslaught.
+South American native ungulates did poorly, with only a handful of genera withstanding the northern onslaught.
 (Several of the largest forms, macraucheniids and toxodontids, have long been recognized to have survived to the end of the Pleistocene.
 Recent fossil finds indicate that one species of the horse-like proterotheriid litopterns did, as well.
 The notoungulate mesotheriids and hegetotheriids also managed to hold on at least part way through the Pleistocene.)
 South America's small marsupials, though, survived in large numbers, while the primitive-looking xenarthrans proved to be surprisingly competitive and became the most successful invaders of North America.
 The African immigrants, the caviomorph rodents and platyrrhine monkeys, were less impacted by the interchange than most of South America's 'old-timers', although the caviomorphs suffered a significant loss of diversity, (Note: Simpson, 1950, p.
 382) (Note: Marshall, 1988, p.
 386) including the elimination of the largest forms (e.g. the dinomyids).
 With the exception of the North American porcupine and several extinct porcupines and capybaras, however, they did not migrate past Central America.
 (Note: Of the 11 extant families of South American caviomorph rodents, five are present in Central America; only two of these, Erethizontidae and Caviidae, ever reached North America.
 (The nutria/coypu has been introduced to a number of North American locales.))